 - Do not apply powder or lotion to the skin around the catheter.

 - Do not tug or pull on the catheter.

-- At night you may wish to hang the urine collection bag on the side of your bed.
+- At night it may be helpful to hang the urine collection bag on the side of the bed.

 To empty the urine collection bag

-You will need to empty the bag regularly, whenever it is half full, and at bedtime.
-If your doctor has instructed you to measure the amount of urine, do so before you empty the urine into the toilet.
+You will need to empty the bag regularly.
+It is best to empty the bag when it's about half full or at bedtime.
+If the doctor has asked you to measure the amount of urine, do that before you empty the urine into the toilet.

 - Wash your hands with soap and water.
-If you are emptying another person's collection bag, you may wish to wear disposable gloves.
+If you are emptying another person's collection bag, you may choose to wear disposable gloves.

 - Remove the drain spout from its sleeve at the bottom of the collection bag.
 Open the valve on the spout.

 - Let the urine flow out of the bag and into the toilet or a container.
 Do not let the tubing or drain spout touch anything.